choresh/PspRouter/FineTunedModelVariant/AI-ML-CONCEPTS.md

 5. **Inference**
    - Call the fine-tuned model to produce a JSON decision using learned patterns from training data
-   - Model uses current transaction context and PSP snapshots
+   - Model uses current transaction context, PSP snapshots, and product-defined `Weights`

 6. **Validation**
    - Parse JSON to a `RouteDecision`